SeyfullahBilginn/rick-and-morty-api/README.md

 ```

 #### References
-At this project [rick and morty api](https://rickandmortyapi.com) is used
+At this project, [rick and morty api](https://rickandmortyapi.com) is used